hu553in/toggl-reporter/README.md

 ## How to run

 1. Install `Go` (≥ 1.15)
+2. Run `rm -rf $(go env GOPATH)/**/github.com/hu553in/toggl-reporter` in case if you want to reinstall the app (you may need elevated privileges)
-2. Run the following sequence of commands:
+3. Run the following sequence of commands:
     ```
     $ go get github.com/hu553in/toggl-reporter
     $ go install github.com/hu553in/toggl-reporter
     # mv $(go env GOPATH)/bin/toggl-reporter /usr/local/bin/
     ```
-3. Run `toggl-reporter` with `--help` or some another CLI args
+4. Run `toggl-reporter` with `--help` or some another CLI args

 ## CLI args